It’s time to move to 100% clean

 What does it mean to move to 100% clean?

 As part of a global solution, the United States must stop adding climate pollution to the atmosphere by 2050.

-That means replacing carbon-emitting energy with wind, solar, and other clean sources of energy across all sectors of our economy —from transportation and manufacturing to the electric sector—and producing no more climate pollution than we can remove from the atmosphere.
+That means replacing most carbon-emitting energy with wind, solar, and other clean sources of energy across all sectors of our economy — from transportation and manufacturing to the electric sector.
+It also means using strategies that remove climate pollution from the air, if they are cost-effective.

 100% clean is 100% achievable